pcast01/pcast01.github.io/_posts/2017-01-08-Updated-Custom-Windows-Search-Files-Powershell.md

 The new `foreach` loops.
 Right away the readability is greatly improved.
 I changed the `$folders` variable to `$AllFolders` and the same with `$patterns` to `$AllPatterns`.
 I also now am not using aliases as I have learned are not the best practice to use, I since have thought that I should only be using aliases in my day to day PowerShell sessions.
 I reduced the number asterisks by using `("*" * 68)` I also put spaces between sets of code which I believe separates its nicely and is easy on the eyes.

 This is the best part that benefited the most of this deep dive in my opinion.
 Before I got sloppy and was trying to get the script done fast as I was on a deadline.
 But because of this I ran `Get-ChildItem` twice and poor performance was had.
 Maybe not real bad since my script is small but I have seen a noticeable difference.
-I also didn't do my homework when studdying `Get-ChildItem` because if I did I would've known that there are two parameters that it takes that I was using after I piped the data.
+I also didn't do my homework when studying `Get-ChildItem` because if I did I would've known that there are two parameters that it takes that I was using after I piped the data.
 And those two are `-Folder` and `-Filter`.
 I was using `Where-Object { ($_.PSIsContainer -eq $false) -and  ( $_.Name -like "*$pattern*")`.
 I also get the count of the files found before I pipe the results to the `Select-Object`.

     # Perform recurse filter search and get file count
         $Results = Get-ChildItem -Recurse -Force $folder -ErrorAction SilentlyContinue -File -Filter "*$pattern*"
         $FilesCount = $Results.Count

-foreach block
+Updated foreach code block

     foreach ($folder in $AllFolders) {
         # Write folder name to screen